doongwong2/studious-succotash/README.md

 977 - Squares of a Sorted Array
 19 - Remove Nth Node From End of List
 948 - Bag of Tokens
 1750 - Minimum Length of String After Deleting Similar Ends
+3005 - Count Elements With Maximum Frequency